Creating a Person profile

 Create a Person profile for:

-- senior members of staff at Grade 9 or above who are accountable for a public sector body (Vice-Chancellor, Pro-Vice-Chancellor, University Secretary)
+- senior members of staff at Grade 9 or above who are accountable for a public sector body (Vice-Chancellor, Pro-Vice-Chancellor, Director of Policy, Planning and Compliance)

 - staff in a senior management role (Director of Estates, Head of Student Services)